opencog/motor/README-Design-Crawler.md

 The goal is to explore the concept of crawling a collection of hirarchical data, or a "forest of trees".
-The prototype crawler, and much of the discussion below will be aimed at filesystems as an example of a collecton of trees.
+The prototype crawler, and much of the discussion below will be aimed at filesystems as an example of a collection of trees.
 The general design is meant to be general, so that it can work for any kind of tree-like data.

 Crawl Representation